Pheochromocytoma: An Adrenal Gland Tumor

 Treatment may include:

 Surgery.
 This is the most common treatment.
-The surgeon may remove one or both adrenal glands.
+The surgeon may remove parts of the gland or one or both adrenal glands.
+Before surgery. you may start medicine to block the effect of the adrenal hormones.

 Medicine.
 If you can't have surgery, you may take medicine.
 But this is rarely done.
 The tumor is mainly treated with surgery.